Introduction to Gamification in Corporate Training

 Nonetheless, gamified corporate training should not be implemented just due to the fact that it has a tendency to improve learners’ engagement.
 You should also be focused on other benefits and how you can make the most of your investment and efforts.

-But how may you get these benefits?
-Simply by taking the following points into account before you let the idea take over in full swing in order to implement it correctly.
+But how can you get these benefits?
+Simply by taking the following points into account before you let the idea take over in full swing, in order to implement it correctly.

 1. The Purpose